 - Advising the owner of a leasehold apartment as to the legal status of their allocated parking space and whether the management company were entitled to use the space as a storage area.

 James regularly represents clients on both sides of personal injury matters from the small claims track to the multi-track.
-He has experience in cases involving accidents at work, occupier’s liability, holiday sickness, the Highways Act and the Animals Act, and accepts instructions on a conditional fee basis where appropriate.
+As well as regularly representing a mixture of claimants and defendants in road traffic cases (including those where causation of injury is challenged on the basis of LVI), James also has experience in cases involving accidents at work, occupier’s liability, the Highways Act and the Animals Act, and accepts instructions on a conditional fee basis where appropriate.

 Education and Awards